John Bonham-Carter (1788–1838)

 John Bonham-Carter DL JP (22 September 1788 – 17 February 1838) was a British politician and barrister.

 Early life

 John was born on 22 September 1788 into the "Whig oligarchy which dominated the corporation of Portsmouth."
-He was the son of Dorothy Cuthbert Carter and Sir John Carter (1741–1808), who served as Mayor of Portsmouth.
+He was the son of Dorothy Cuthbert and Sir John Carter (1741–1808), who served as Mayor of Portsmouth.
 His paternal grandfather was the merchant John Carter and his maternal grandfather was George Cuthbert of Portsmouth.

 He was educated at Miss Whishaw and Mr. Forester's schools in Portsmouth followed by the Unitarian Academy in Cheshunt, Hertfordshire in 1800, then at Higham Hill in Walthamstow, Essex in 1801.
 He graduated from Trinity College, Cambridge in 1806.

 In 1827, he changed his name to Bonham-Carter to inherit the estate of his cousin Thomas Bonham.

 Career

 Bonham-Carter was a Justice of Peace and Deputy Lieutenant.
 He was High Sheriff of Hampshire in 1829 and Whig Member of Parliament (MP) for Portsmouth from 1816 to 1838.